Éric Zemmour: Television and radio personality

 Beginning in September 2003, he participated weekly on the show Ça se dispute on the 24-hour news channel i>Télé first alongside Christophe Barbier and later Nicolas Domenach.
 The channel decided to cancel the programme in December 2014, after Zemmour's comments on Islam in the Italian newspaper Corriere della Sera.
 The channel was later ordered to pay Zemmour €50,000 for wrongful breach of contract.

 Zemmour also appeared on Vendredi pétantes on Canal+ until June 2006, and starting September 2006, he rejoined France 2 to participate on the show On n'est pas couché, hosted by Laurent Ruquier, accompanied by Michel Polac and then Éric Naulleau, where they were responsible for presenting honest criticism of films, books or most notably musical albums.
 During the show, their exchanges with cultural figures sometimes ended in clashes.
 On 27 May 2011, Ruquier announced in Le Parisien that he was replacing Zemmour and Naulleau with new contributors for the next season of On n'est pas couché.

 Éric Zemmour was also a participant on the show L'Hebdo as an editorialist on Tempo, a channel for the overseas departments and territories; he was accompanied by, among others, sociologist Dominique Wolton.
 Finally, he was on the cable network Histoire on the show Le grand débat, hosted by Michel Field.
 Since 4 January 2010, he has presented a short piece on RTL entitled Z comme Zemmour every Monday and Friday, during which he presents topical news analysis.
 Since September 2011, he has hosted Zemmour et Naulleau alongside Éric Naulleau, an evening talk show on Paris Première.
 In 2021, Zemmour's show was receiving about 900,000 nightly viewers, ten times higher than in 2019.

 In 2015, following the Charlie Hebdo shooting, Zemmour was temporarily placed under armed police protection.
 On 30 April 2020, Zemmour was insulted and threatened in Paris as he was walking by himself carrying bags of groceries.
 The incident was recorded by the perpetrator himself who posted the video on social media, boasting about his act as Zemmour was filmed ignoring the man and trying to walk away.
 Shortly thereafter, Zemmour received a phone call from President Emmanuel Macron in which they discussed the incident.
 The perpetrator, who later also recorded himself saying Zemmour is "too good at debate, what do you want to do except insult him", received a suspended prison sentence of three months on 8 September 2020.
 On 27 September 2021, Zemmour was again threatened in Paris, when a man shouted a death threat in the name of Islam.
 Since October 2020, he has again been under permanent armed police protection.

+In 2025, he appeared in London for Tommy Robinson's Unite The Kingdom rally.